sasdallas/reduceOS/README.md

 # Known Bugs
+- **Not a bug but annoying:** Certain files cannot use the `-O2` flag in compilation.
+Unfortunately, without the -O2 flag the system halts on `sti` - Makefile will need to be patched to fix that.
 - **Severe:** Typing too many characters results in a division by zero exception.
 - When printing BUILD_DATE to the serial console, it is not printed properly.
 Possibly a bug with printf_putchar's `%u` handler.
 - For some reason, `printf()` can't handle a `%x` when paging values are passed.
 I added some code I found to fix it, it works fine in the function calling it but not in printf.
 It's not bad, the `%x` operator works fine otherwise.
 In the meantime, `printf_hex()` has been added to mitigate this.